 Origin and History

 Their social nature helps to make them gentle and affectionate companions.
 While this is a loving bird, this is also a very active species, so this bird needs an owner that can keep up with it.
-It is imperative that it has a safe space to climb and play outside of the cage each day.
+It must have a safe space to climb and play outside of the cage each day.

 Panama Amazon Parrot Colors and Markings

 Panama Amazons are mostly green with a bright yellow triangular patch on their foreheads.
-They have a patch of red on the tops of their wings, flesh-colored feet, and horn-colored beaks.
-The eye is orange surrounded by an unfeathered white ring.
+They have a spot of red on the tops of their wings, flesh-colored feet, and horn-colored beaks.
+The eye is orange, surrounded by an unfeathered white ring.